Cumulocity-IoT/Cumulocity-Asset-overview-plugin/README.md

 *  **UI Pagination:** User can select the page size from the UI using the drop down.
 *  **Config Pagination:** User can select the page size from the configaration you can edit the plugin and set the page size.
 *   **Upload Default Icon For Device:** User can select the drop down upload the icon for the device where default image is not available
-*  **Column1 Settings:** User can select up to 5 fields to display in Column1 of tile.Based on that the asset or devices will be viewed as a table in the UI
+*  **Column1 Settings:** User can select up to 5 fields to display in Column1 of tile.Based on that the asset or devices will be viewed as a table in the UI.
-*  **Column2 Settings:** User can select up to 5 fields to display in Column2 of tile.Based on that the asset or devices will be viewed as a table in the UI
+*  **Column2 Settings:** User can select up to 5 fields to display in Column2 of tile.Based on that the asset or devices will be viewed as a table in the UI.In Case if we need to display Measurements for the device.you can add data points and the column2 settings will be disabled.
+*  **Add Data point:**  Based on selected assets or devices, this field will be populated with available devices to select data points.
+User can select max 10 data point which is applicable for selected device or group of devices.
 *  **Expand Child View:** User can enable the child view so that child of the device will expand in the tree structure.
 *  **Refresh:** Useful for force reload/refresh devices.
 *  **Dashboard Settings(Application Builder/Blue Print Forge):** This feature is available only in application builder.
 User can navigate to any other dashboard by providing below details:
     * **Device Type:** Select a device type.
 Navigation will be applied to all devices/assets of this device/asset type to a specific dashboard.